plabel/Parent-Diary/README.md

 ## Running the project

 First clone the project from github.
+And open a terminal at the root of the repository.

 We need to install the dependencies and build the Next project outside the docker runtime with `cd parent-diary-nextjs-web-app && npm i && npm run build`